Update: Some updates to apps have fixed bugs and introduced new ones, so we've updated the review to reflect our ongoing

 Presto has also launched on selected Samsung Smart TVs, as well as the soon-to-be-obsolete Telstra T-Box.

-Even better news is the fact that the platform will have an app on the upcoming Telstra TV service, alongside apps from Netflix and Stan, making the Telstra TV the only device to host apps from all three services when it launches.
+Even better news is the fact that the platform has an app on the new Telstra TV streamer, alongside apps from Netflix and Stan, making the Telstra TV the first device to host apps from all three services.

 But sadly, that's the extent to which Presto apps are available.
 Earlier this year, Presto made a reselling deal with Quickflix, which would have seen the number of compatible devices dramatically improve, but the deal was squandered by Quickflix shortly afterwards.